 Celebrating Ramadan in the UK

-Introducing Nora, our Enrolment Counsellor specialising in the Middle East region!
+Introducing Nora, our Global Alumni Marketing Manager.
 She offers some expert advice on how you can observe Ramadan when studying abroad in the UK…

 Celebrating Ramadan in a different country and away from your family can be very difficult, and it can be particularly challenging if you’re trying to adapt to a Western culture during your studies.